Social contagion and asset prices: Reddit's self-organised bull runs: Introduction

-We present our results in five sections.
+\paragraph{Road map} We present our results in five sections.
 The following section comprehensively describes the data source and relevant variables.
-Section \ref{sec:social_dynamics} presents empirical evidence for investor social dynamics, including the identification of peer effects.
-Section \ref{sec:model} models how the observed social dynamics impact asset prices.
+Section \ref{sec:model} presents a model for price dynamics in the presence of information sharing among investors.
+Section \ref{sec:social_dynamics} presents empirical evidence for our proposed investor dynamics.
 Section \ref{sec:market_impact} empirically evaluates the effect of retail investors on financial markets.
 Section \ref{sec:conclusion} concludes.